radrich/richarmstrong.net/pages/exquisite-corpse.md

 4. [Upload your final piece here on Dropbox](https://ttkb.me/corpse-submit) by Friday April 23.
 5. I’ll be combining it into one large body!

+I’m pumped to see how this turns out!

 {% include img.html img="img/exquisite-corpse-template.jpg" caption="Here’s what the template looks like." %}